-A young man who was sentenced to 7 years in prison for robbing a post office ends up spending 30 years in solitary confinement.
-During this time, his own personality is supplanted by his alter ego, Charles Bronson.
+A young man who was sentenced to seven years in prison for robbing a post office ends up spending three decades in solitary confinement.
+During this time, his own personality is supplanted by his alter-ego, Charles Bronson.

 In 1974, a hot-headed 19 year old named Michael Peterson decided he wanted to make a name for himself and so, with a homemade sawn-off shotgun and a head full of dreams he attempted to rob a post office.
-Swiftly apprehended and originally sentenced to 7 years in jail, Peterson has subsequently been behind bars for 34 years, 30 of which have been spent in solitary confinement.
+Swiftly apprehended and originally sentenced to seven years in jail, Peterson has subsequently been behind bars for 34 years, 30 of which have been spent in solitary confinement.
 During that time, Michael Petersen, the boy, faded away and 'Charles Bronson,' his superstar alter ego, took center stage.
 Inside the mind of Bronson - a scathing indictment of celebrity culture.Written by

 See more »

 12 of 14 people found this review helpful.

 Was this review helpful to you?